xcp-ng/xcp-ng-org/docs/develprocess.md

 Creating packages that can be installed on the user's system is called **packaging**.

 ### Introduction to RPM
-RPM is the package format used by Fedora, Red Hat, CentOS, Mageia, OpenSUSE and other linux distributions.
+RPM is the package format used by Fedora, Red Hat, CentOS, Mageia, OpenSUSE and other Linux distributions.
 It is also what we use in XCP-ng.
 A RPM package contains the files to be installed, metadata such as version and dependencies, and various scripts executed during installation, upgrade, uninstallation or other events.

 A RPM is built from a source RPM (SRPM), which is usually made of:
 * A specification file ("spec file") that defines everything about the build: build dependencies, version, release, changelog, build commands, installation, what sources to use, patches to apply, run-time dependencies, scripts (post-install, pre-install, etc.) and more.